 Loropetalum chinense 'Sizzling Pink'Item #5919 USDA Hardiness Zone: 7 - 9

-- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Reaches 4-6 ft. tall, 4-5 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Reaches 4 to 6 ft. tall, 4 to 5 ft. wide.

 - DetailBotanical Pronunciation:lor-oh-PET-ah-lum chi-NEN-seePlant type:ShrubDeciduous/evergreen:EvergreenSunset climate zones:6 - 9, 14 - 24, 26, 28, 31Growth habit:RoundedGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 4 to 6 ft. tall, 4 to 5 ft. wide.Foliage color:PurpleBlooms:Heaviest in spring, repeating throughout the year.Flower color:PinkDesign IdeasThe perfect alternative to fuchsia in colder regions, where it may stay in the ground year-round.
 It's a double bonus with bronze foliage and bright pink flowers.
 Plant around the edges of shade gardens or at posts of overhead arbors and patio covers.
 Spot into your shrub and perennial beds to make them pop with color.
 Use as foundation planting around outdoor living spaces, where you and the hummingbirds will enjoy it up close.
 Makes a great patio, porch or balcony plant when grown in a big ceramic pot (avoid red clay, which will clash with both foliage and flowers).Companion PlantsHeavenly Bamboo (Nandina); Lilyturf (Liriope); Kohuhu (Pittosporum); Juniper (Juniperus); Camellia (Camellia)